TobyH9/spin-press/README.md

 # Microstate Realisation

-In our compression scheme, we define the energy of a configuration using the above Hamiltonian and assume the system will settle into the configuration that **minimizes this energy**.
+In our compression scheme, we define the energy of a configuration using the above Hamiltonian and assume the system will settle into the configuration that **minimises this energy**.

 Therefore, for any defined physical system, the microstate it occupies at equilibrium corresponds to the **lowest-energy spin configuration** of the Ising lattice.